The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Dhaulagiri has a death rate of approximately 15%, placing it firmly in the dangerous category.
 The standard northeast ridge route involves sustained climbing on exposed terrain with significant avalanche hazard, particularly at the base of the upper mountain where climbers traverse beneath serac-hung slopes.
 The mountain is notorious for sudden weather changes, as storms building in the Himalayan foothills tend to funnel directly into the Kali Gandaki valley.

 Manaslu is the eighth-highest mountain in the world, located in the Mansiri Himal of west-central Nepal.
 Its name comes from the Sanskrit “Manasa,” meaning “mountain of the spirit.”
-Manaslu was first climbed on May 9, 1956, by Toshio Imanishi of Japan and Gyalzen Norbu — a Japanese expedition that succeeded after two prior attempts had been blocked by local villagers who associated Japanese climbing activity with earlier misfortunes in the region.
+Manaslu was first climbed on May 9, 1956, by Toshio Imanishi of Japan and Gyalzen Norbu — a Japanese expedition that succeeded after two prior attempts that had been blocked by local villagers who associated Japanese climbing activity with earlier misfortunes in the region.

 Nanga Parbat is the ninth-highest mountain in the world and the western anchor of the Himalaya, rising 4,600 meters from the Indus Valley floor in a single dramatic face — the Rupal Face, the tallest mountain face on earth.
 The mountain earned its nickname, the “Killer Mountain,” long before its first successful ascent: more than 30 climbers died on its slopes during German and Austrian attempts in the 1930s and 1940s.